 The Company's investments have been classified and accounted for as available-for-sale.
-Such investments are recorded at fair value and unrealized holding gains and losses are reported as a separate component of comprehensive loss in the statements of convertible preferred stock and stockholders' equity (deficit) until realized.
+Such investments are recorded at fair value and unrealized holding gains and losses are reported as a separate component of comprehensive loss in the stockholders' equity until realized.
 Should the Company determine that any unrealized losses on the investments are other-than-temporary, the amount of that impairment to be recognized in earnings will depend on whether the Company intends to sell the security or more likely than not will be required to sell the security before recovery of its amortized cost basis less any current period credit loss.
 The Company, to date, has not determined that any of the unrealized losses on its investments are considered to be other-than-temporary.
 Realized gains and losses, which have been immaterial to date, are determined on the specific identification method and are reflected in results of operations.